10/10/2025

 Session Description

 How to avert a regional tipping point when various areas have already experienced a dieback in Amazonia?
-Amazonian Indigenous leaders (present ane remotely from territories) and scientists will present data and policy proposals to avert current tipping points but more so, to prevent a generalized tipping point that has been projected by 2035.
-Both are the core of IUCN Resolution 129 and a new proposed resolution that will be voted in this Congress.
-The answer to questions such as: what are the livelihoods of populations in tipping point areas doing?
-How a tipping point is affecting biodiversity and ecosystems?
-Can the planet afford loosing Amazonia? this and more questions will be responded in this session.Organised by
+Amazonian Indigenous leaders and scientists will present data and policy proposals to avert current tipping points but more so, to prevent a regional tipping point that has been projected by 2035.
+The IUCN Resolution 129 (2021) and a new motion (068) that will be voted in this Congress respond to these questions.
+Indigenous science and academia provide a joint path to policy.Organised by

 Coordinadora de Organizaciones Indígenas de la Cuenca Amazónica ( Ecuador )